fsvreddit/spam-src-spotter/README.md

 ## Change History

+### v1.1

+* Fixes a bug that can result in usage count not decrementing when a post is deleted
+* Fixes a bug that can prevent install from working on some subreddits
+* Update Devvit and dependencies to latest version

+### v1.0.3

-v1.0.3: Fixed an error that prevented scores from being decremented is a user deletes their own post.
+* Fixed an error that prevented scores from being decremented is a user deletes their own post.